 For eight years I have entirely avoided the topic of abortion in the pulpit.
 But this week, in our state, the theological got political, and it got dangerous.
 This week I worried that my silence on the issue is complicit.

 There aren't too many perks to being a bishop in The Episcopal Church.
 Sure you get a fancy hat, a nice ring, and a salary that's on the upper end of the clergy scale.
 But unlike their counterparts in England, our bishops don't get a palace or a seat in Parliament.
-There are even fewer...
-Continue Reading →
+There are even fewer … Continue reading An Anglican Proposal: Lambeth 2020, Bishops’ Spouses, and a call for solidarity with the LGBTQ+ Community

 On paper, it may look like the Communion is made up by a series of agreements about meeting together.
 In fact, we are tied together by common prayer.
 You can huff and you can puff, but you're going to have a really hard time blowing that house down.
 We are in deeper communion than any single meeting could ever undo.